sailorpapay/janus-webrtc/README.md

 # janus-webrtc
-If you want local run -
- comment out in janus.transport.http.jcfg
+If you want local run  without HTTPS - comment out in janus.transport.http.jcfg